 What is a “net-metering grid-tie” PV system?

-Today in California and many other states you may connect your solar system directly into the wires of your utility.
+Today in most states you may connect your solar system directly into the wires of your utility.
 “Net Metering Laws” allow you to do this and you will actually be spinning your meter backwards when your system is generating more power than you are consuming.
 Thus you can ‘sell’ electricity back to the utility, up to the amount you would have used.
 Without Net Metering you would be forced to ‘sell’ the energy back to the utility at a lower or wholesale rate and buy it back at a much higher retail rate.
 Net Metering is one of the principle reasons solar electricity has become economically viable

 What is the payback?

 Payback is immediate, if you were to finance your solar system your payments would typically be less than the electric bill that it replaces.
 A solar system will also add value to your property, reduce your monthly expenses and insulate you from higher and higher energy costs.
 If you were to pay cash for your system, at today’s rates, you will typically recover all your investments within the next 6-10 years, but as rates go higher the time it will take to fully recoup your investment could easily be less than 5 years.

 How do I know if my site will work for a PV system?

 Solar designers look for sites that provide an optimal southern orientation, good exposure to the sun, and an adequate amount of structural support and space for solar panels to be placed.

 The best location for a PV system is on a south facing roof, but an east or west facing roof might also work.
 Flat roofs provide an environment for a variety of solar modules.
 Locating the PV system on the ground can work with either a fixed mount or a tracking mount system.

 If the space or the solar exposure for a PV system is limited, consider going to a system with a higher efficiency rating.
 They are more expensive but make more energy with less square footage of module space.

 Can PV systems produce power on cloudy days?